What is a CASA Volunteer?

 What Training Does a CASA Volunteer Receive?

 CASA volunteer advocates receive 30 hours of classroom instruction from program staff, and other professionals in our community.
-After the classroom instruction is complete the volunteer is sworn in by the family court Judge and then concludes the training with a 3-hour courtroom observation that is required before CASA volunteers can take a case.
+After the classroom instruction is complete the volunteer is sworn in by the family court Judge.
 Thereafter, volunteers are required to fulfill 12 hours of in-service training per year.

 What is the CASA Philosophy?